MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 #### Task 2: Move resources between resource groups

-In this task, we will move the disk resource you created in the previous task to a resource group.
+In this task, we will move the disk resource you used in the previous task to a resource group.

 1. Search for and select **Resource groups**.